LiberTEM/LiberTEM/docs/source/changelog/features/com-scan-rotation.rst

-[Feature] GUI Support for advanced parameters in CoM / first moment
+[Feature] GUI support for advanced parameters in CoM / first moment
 ===================================================================

 * Support in the GUI for specifying rotation of scan against detector and